cobbr/cobbr.io/about.md

 ---
 layout: page
 title: About
+sidebar_link: true
 permalink: /about/
 ---

-I work as a pentester and consultant at [Protiviti](https://www.protiviti.com/).
+I work as a red teamer and Operator at [SpecterOps](https://specterops.io/).
+I enjoy security-related software development in my spare time, and tend to write about topics related to offensive PowerShell, .NET, and Windows security in general.

 I intend for this blog to be a platform to document and share the things I am working on or interest me.
 I don't claim to be an expert.